puppetlabs/puppet-docs/source/puppet/3.6/reference/modules_publishing.markdown

 Publishing Modules on the Puppet Forge
 =====

-The Puppet Forge is a repository of modules, written and contributed by users.
+The Puppet Forge is a community repository of modules, written and contributed by  Puppet Open Source and Puppet Enterprise users.
+Using the Puppet Forge is a great way to build on the work others have done and get updates and expansions on your own module work.
 This document describes how to publish your own modules to the Puppet Forge so that other users can [install][installing] them.

 * Continue reading to learn how to publish your modules to the Puppet Forge.